jules-sommer/homelab-flake/README.md

 # ROCKPro64-Server

-Jules' and Jimbo's flake for a ROCKPro64 server.
+A flake for Jules' ROCKPro64 server.